M66B/FairEmail/FAQ.md

 <a name="faq26"></a>
 **(26) Can I help to translate FairEmail in my own language?**

-Yes, you can translate the texts of FairEmail in your own language [here](https://crowdin.com/project/open-source-email).
+Yes, you can translate the texts of FairEmail in your own language [on Crowdin](https://crowdin.com/project/open-source-email).
 Registration is free.

 <br />